NYPD Issues Statement Following Viral Video Showing Protester Pulled Into An Unmarked Van

 — michelle lh࿊࿊q (@MichelleLhooq) July 28, 2020

-NYPD issued a statement Tuesday evening to defend the encounter that said the woman was wanted by authorities for damaging police cameras during five separate incidents.
+NYPD issued a statement on Twitter Tuesday evening to defend the encounter that said the woman was wanted by authorities for damaging police cameras during five separate incidents.
 It also noted that responding officers were struck with rocks and bottles when they arrived on the scene.

 According to the agency’s release, the arrest was made by NYPD’s “Warrant Squad,” which frequently utilizes unmarked vehicles in an effort to better locate wanted individuals.

 Councilwoman Carlina Rivera, who’s district the arrest happened in, tweeted out late last night that the suspect has been released and identified her only as “Nikki.”
-Prior to that development however, CBS New York reporter Ali Bauman said on Twitter that officers would not tell members of the media where the woman was taken or where she would be processed, further adding to confusion and paranoia amongst the demonstrators.
+Prior to that development however, CBS New York reporter Ali Bauman said on Twitter that officers would not tell members of the media where the woman was taken or where she would be processed, further adding to confusion and paranoia among the demonstrators.

-Another City Council member, Brad Lander of Brooklyn, criticized the actions of NYPD in the context of what has been unfolding in Portland.
+Another city council member, Brad Lander of Brooklyn, criticized the actions of NYPD in the context of what has been unfolding in Portland.

 “Deploying unmarked vans with plainclothes cops to make street arrests of protesters feels more like provocation than public safety.”

-The city’s Comptroller, Scott M. Stringer, also questioned NYPD tactics by saying the incident had him “deeply concerned.”
+The city’s comptroller, Scott M. Stringer, also questioned NYPD tactics by saying the incident had him “deeply concerned.”

 When pressed for further comment, Mayor Bill de Blasio would only default to the NYPD statement.